netzfisch/dotfiles/README.md

     [Edit] > [Settings] > [Colors] > [Presets > Solarized(dark)]

-Probably change single colors like light-green #55FF55 and light-blue #5555FF.
+Probably change single colors like light-green to #55FF55 and light-blue to #5555FF.

 **Heads-up** - If you run into trouble concerning **terminal colors**, check this excellent [post](http://push.cx/2008/256-color-xterms-in-ubuntu) for a general